ddbj/www/_jga/submission-e.md

 ## Submission Guide  {#submission}

-The JGA accepts only de-identified data approved by NBDC.
-The users apply for data submission directly to the [NBDC](https://humandbs.biosciencedbc.jp/en/) and the JGA will only accept submissions once the information of a successful application process has been passed from the NBDC to the JGA.
+The JGA accepts only de-identified data approved by DBCLS.
+The users apply for data submission to the [DBCLS](https://humandbs.biosciencedbc.jp/en/) and the JGA will only accept submissions once the information of a successful application process has been passed from the DBCLS to the JGA.

 It should be clear from the original consent agreements affiliated to your samples if your data should be subject to controlled access.
-All data submitted to the JGA has controlled access, which means that access to the data submitted is subject to approval by [NBDC](https://humandbs.biosciencedbc.jp/en/) as a part of a formal application procedure.
+All data submitted to the JGA has controlled access, which means that access to the data submitted is subject to approval by [DBCLS](https://humandbs.biosciencedbc.jp/en/) as a part of a formal application procedure.

 Controlled access does not correspond to holding a release prior to publication.
 All the DDBJ archival resources including the JGA enable you to hold a submission before publication.